Supply Chain KPIs are Essential – The Right Ones!

 KPI stands for Key Performance Indicator.
 A KPI is a practical and objective measurement of progress, either:

 - Against a required standard of performance

-If you are driving your car and you wish to maintain a speed of 50 KPH, you will use your speedometer to maintain that speed.
-You will drive a little faster if your speedometer needle drops below 50KPH or you will slow down if it climbs above the required speed.
+If you are driving your car and you wish to maintain a speed of 50 KPH, you will use your speedometer to maintain that velocity.
+You will go a little faster if your speedometer needle drops below 50KPH, or you will slow down if it climbs above the required speed.

 You will use a KPI in the same way as your car’s speedometer.
-The only difference is that in most cases, you won’t wish to lower performance when a business activity exceeds the required standard.
+The only difference is that typically, you wouldn’t wish to lower performance when a business activity exceeds the required standard.

 Why Are KPIs Important?

 That’s especially true in any business where customers tie into agreements or contracts.
-Service level agreements in particular will be monitored through KPIs agreed between a business and its customer, with the probability of penalties being applied when performance falls below agreed levels.
+Service level agreements, in particular, will be monitored through KPIs agreed between an enterprise and its customer, with the possible application of penalties should performance fall below agreed levels.

 Supply Chain KPIs

-When measuring the effectiveness and cost of your supply chain you will need to set up and monitor KPIs which give visibility of cross functional activity as well as those which apply to individual supply chain components.
+When measuring the effectiveness and cost of your supply chain, you will need to set up and monitor KPIs that give visibility of cross-functional activity along with those applicable to individual supply chain components.

 - Order capture